As voters consider changes to structure of city government, a look at where city commissioners live, other demographics

 That’s not what I have today, but I do have another interesting map and numbers about whether Lawrence should change its form of city government to one that creates four new Lawrence City Commission districts.

 As a reminder, voters are deciding that question — which also includes whether Lawrence should have a directly elected mayor — as part of the Nov.
 5 general election.
 The City Commission currently has five commissioners who are all elected at-large, with one of the commissioners also serving as mayor.
-The proposed system — which must win voter approval to move forward — would expand the governing body to six commissioners, with four of the commissioners elected from geographic districts and four elected at large.
+The proposed system — which must win voter approval to move forward — would expand the governing body to six commissioners, with four of the commissioners elected from geographic districts and two elected at large.
 Voters also would directly elect a mayor, bringing to seven the number of people who serve on the commission.

 Earlier this week, I reported on six maps that show possibilities of how the city might divide itself into districts.
 An official map won’t be created unless and until voters approve the ballot measure, but these maps give you an idea of how such divisions might occur.